 smoked pulled pork recipe

-5. Now check the internal meat temperature.
-You really want center to reach 200 F for it to really fall apart when cutting.
+Now you should check the internal meat temperature near the end.
+You really want center to reach 200 degrees F for it to really fall apart when cutting.
 If it isn’t there put foil back on and continue adding time, about 45 minutes at a time until it reaches 200.

 Is pulled pork done at 180?